Social inhibition: Adulthood

-Adult cases of social inhibition are hard to come by simply because many see it as something that happens through development.
+Adult cases of social inhibition are hard to come by simply because many see it as something that happens solely through development.
 Although research is lacking, developmental considerations suggest there may be a stronger association between behavioral inhibition and peer relations in adulthood.
 One researcher says this lack of information may be because adults are not put in as many socially interactive situations that would guide them through the situation.
 It would seem that adults have an increased responsibility to initiate or structure their own social peer relationships; this is where social inhibition could have a more problematic role in adulthood than in childhood.
-One study that did contribute to adult research used questionnaires to study both clinical and nonclinical adults.
+One study that had contributed to adult research used questionnaires to study both clinical and nonclinical adults.
 Like in adolescence, behavioral inhibition was also found to be associated with anxiety disorders in adulthood.
-In addition the study found that childhood inhibition was specifically a factor in a lifetime diagnosis of social phobia.
+In addition, the study found that childhood inhibition was specifically a factor in a lifetime diagnosis of social phobia.
 Gest also measured adult peer relations, and to what degree they had a positive and active social life.
 For example, researchers wanted to know if they participated in any recreational activities with others, how often they met with others, and if they had any close confiding relationships.
 The participants were rated on a 5-point scale on each peer relationship they disclosed.
 The results revealed that social inhibition had nothing to do with popularity, however it was correlated with peer relations in both genders and emotional stress in only men.

 A similar study found that some shy men had a low occupational status at age forty because they entered their career later in life.
-However, another researcher has commented on this giving this example, perhaps remaining at home longer allows young adults to accumulate educational and financial resources, before moving out and becoming more independent.
-Additionally it was found that young adults who were inhibited as children were less likely to move away from their families.
-There is also some discussion of the inhibition through generations and children mirroring their parents.
+However, another researcher has commented on this giving this example, speculating that remaining at home longer allows young adults to accumulate educational and financial resources before moving out and becoming more independent.
+Additionally, it was found that young adults who were inhibited as children were less likely to move away from their families.
+There is some discussion of the inhibition through generations and children mirroring their parents.
 Results indicated that children whose birth mothers met criteria for the diagnosis of social phobia showed elevated levels of observed behavioral inhibition.
 Social inhibition can decrease with age due to cognitive deficits that can occur in old age.
 Age-related deficits have an effect on older adults' ability to differentiate between public and private settings when discussing potentially embarrassing issues, leading them to discuss personal issues in inappropriately public situations.
 This suggests that deficits in inhibitory ability that lead to inappropriateness are out of the individual's control.